intel/ScalableVectorSearch/docs/advanced/build.rst

    cd bindings/python
    python3 setup.py bdist_wheel -- [cmake arguments] -- -j$(nproc)
-   pip install ./dist/pysvs*.whl
+   pip install ./dist/svs*.whl

 If the default build options are acceptable, the CMake arguments may be left empty.
-If you want optimizations for a different CPU than the one you are using for the build, you can specify a microarchitecture using ``PYSVS_MICROARCHS``:
+If you want optimizations for a different CPU than the one you are using for the build, you can specify a microarchitecture using ``SVS_MICROARCHS``:

 .. code-block:: sh

-   python3 setup.py bdist_wheel -- -DPYSVS_MICROARCHS=sapphirerapids -- -j$(nproc)
+   python3 setup.py bdist_wheel -- -DSVS_MICROARCHS=sapphirerapids -- -j$(nproc)

 Debug Builds